Religious violence: Myth of religious violence

-Historians such as Jonathan Kirsch have made links between the European inquisitions, for example, and Stalin's persecutions in the Soviet Union, Nazi Germany, McCarthy blacklists, and other secular events as being the same type of phenomenon as the inquisitions.

-Others, such as Robert Pape, a political scientist who specializes in suicide terrorism, have made a case for secular motivations and reasons as being foundations of most suicide attacks that are oftentimes labeled as "religious".
-Pape compiled the first complete database of every documented suicide bombing during 1980–2003.
-He argues that the news reports about suicide attacks are profoundly misleading — "There is little connection between suicide terrorism and Islamic fundamentalism, or any one of the world's religions".
-After studying 315 suicide attacks carried out over the last two decades, he concludes that suicide bombers' actions stem fundamentally from political conflict, not religion.

-Secularism as a response
+Secularism as a response to religious violence

-Byron Bland asserts that one of the most prominent reasons for the "rise of the secular in Western thought" was the reaction against the religious violence of the 16th and 17th centuries.
-He asserts that "(t)he secular was a way of living with the religious differences that had produced so much horror.
+Byron Bland, scholar of conflict and peacemaking, asserts that one of the most prominent reasons for the "rise of the secular in Western thought" was the reaction against the religious violence of the 16th and 17th centuries.
+He asserts, "The secular was a way of living with the religious differences that had produced so much horror.
 Under secularity, political entities have a warrant to make decisions independent from the need to enforce particular versions of religious orthodoxy.
 Indeed, they may run counter to certain strongly held beliefs if made in the interest of common welfare.
-Thus, one of the important goals of the secular is to limit violence."
-William T. Cavanaugh writes that what he calls "the myth of religious violence" as a reason for the rise of secular states may be traced to earlier philosophers, such as Spinoza, Hobbes, Locke, Rousseau, and Voltaire.
+Thus, one of the important goals of the secular is to limit violence".
+Theologian William T. Cavanaugh writes that what he calls, "the myth of religious violence", as a reason for the rise of secular states may be traced to earlier philosophers, such as Spinoza, Hobbes, Locke, Rousseau, and Voltaire.
 Cavanaugh delivers a detailed critique of this idea in his 2009 book The Myth of Religious Violence: Secular Ideology and the Roots of Modern Conflict.